rcrews/datetime/README.md

 ### Implement the mark-up plan

-Here’s a function that returns the structure:
+Here’s a function that returns our desired `span` mark-up:

 ```javascript
 function wrapIsoString(isoString, transformer) {